-- 226. Plaintiffs incorporate the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 227.
-Plaintiffs entered into a contract with USFL when Mr. Yerger purchased the life insurance policy and subsequently transferred ownership to the Trust. - 228.
-Plaintiffs and Class members did all, or substantially all, of the significant things

-- 229. Under the life insurance policy, USFL owed and continues to owe duties and obligations to Plaintiffs and Class members.
-Among these duties is the duty to properly administer the policy consistent with the terms and obligations set forth within the life insurance policy.
-This includes the duty to determine the correct monthly deduction from a policyholder's account, the duty to notify policyholders in a timely manner whenever USFL believed a policy's COI expenses increased; and to refrain from increasing the COI except under very specific conditions. - 230.
-USFL materially breached the terms of the life insurance policy and its duties to Plaintiffs under the policy when it: - a. instituted unreasonable COI increases for purposes not authorized under the life insurance policy; - b. failed to determine the correct monthly deduction from the life insurance policy's accounts in accordance with the policy's terms and conditions; - c. failed to notify Plaintiffs and Class members as soon as USFL determined that its "expectations" for the life insurance policy was inaccurate and that the policy was not performing sufficiently and required an increase in COI; - d. failed to determine in a reasonably timely manner that the life insurance policy was not charged the appropriate COI;
+- 226. Plaintiff incorporates the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 227.
+Plaintiff and Class members entered into a contract with USFL when their respective Policy was purchased. - 228.
+Plaintiff and Class members did all, or substantially all, of the significant things that the contract required them to do; namely, throughout the life of the life insurance policy, Plaintiff and Class members have paid to USFL all premiums and charges due under their Policy as set forth at the time of execution of their Policy, and Plaintiff has performed all obligations and conditions under their Policy. - 229.
+Under the life insurance policy, USFL owed and continues to owe duties and obligations to Plaintiff and Class members.
+Among these duties is the duty to properly administer their Policy consistent with the terms and obligations set forth within the life insurance policy.
+This includes the duty to determine the correct monthly deduction from a policyholder's account; the duty to notify policyholders in a timely manner whenever USFL believed a policy's COI expenses increased; and the duty to refrain from increasing the COI except under very specific conditions. - 230.
+USFL materially breached the terms of the life insurance policy and its duties to Plaintiff and Class members under their Policy when it:

-- e. failed to maintain adequate reserves to perform on its obligations under the policy; - f. failed to administer and/or maintain said policy consistent with USFL's duty of good faith and fair dealing implied in the performance of every contract. - 231.
-USFL's actions unfairly interfered with the Plaintiffs' and Class members' receipt of their policy's benefits. - 232.
-USFL's conduct did not comport with Plaintiffs' and Class members' reasonable contractual expectations under the policy with respect to potential COI increases. - 233.
-As a direct and proximate result of USFL's conduct, Plaintiffs and Class members have been damaged in an amount to be determined at trial.
-The aforementioned damages include, but are not limited to, the diminished value in Plaintiffs' and Class members' life insurance policies; the improper increased COI premiums; and any damages suffered by Plaintiffs and Class members from not having the opportunity to pursue and secure alternatives to the diminished life insurance policies at issue that occurred due to their reliance on the representations of financial solubility of the life insurance policy by USFL.
-Plaintiffs and Class members are entitled to restitution for all premiums paid or, in the alternative, the unlawful and artificially inflated COI charges that USFL has paid itself from the policiess cash value.
+- a. instituted unreasonable COI increases for purposes not authorized under the life insurance policy; - b. failed to determine the correct monthly deduction from the life insurance policy's accounts in accordance with their Policy's terms and conditions; - c. failed to notify Plaintiff and Class members as soon as USFL determined that its "expectations" for the life insurance policy was inaccurate and that the policy was not performing sufficiently and required an increase in COI; - d. failed to determine in a reasonably timely manner that the life insurance policy was not charged the appropriate COI; - e. failed to maintain adequate reserves to perform on its obligations under their Policy; and - f. failed to administer and/or maintain said policies consistent with USFL's duty of good faith and fair dealing implied in the performance of every contract. - 231.
+USFL's actions unfairly interfered with the Plaintiff's and Class members' receipt of their Policy's benefits. - 232.
+USFL's conduct did not comport with Plaintiff's and Class members' reasonable contractual expectations under their Policy with respect to potential COI increases. - 233.
+As a direct and proximate result of USFL's conduct, Plaintiff and Class members have been damaged in an amount to be determined at trial.
+The aforementioned damages include, but are not limited to, the diminished value in Plaintiff's and Class members' life insurance policies; the improper increased COI premiums; and any damages suffered by Plaintiff and Class members from not having the opportunity to pursue and secure alternatives to the diminished life insurance policy at issue that occurred due to their reliance on the representations of financial solubility of the life insurance policy by USFL.
+Plaintiff and Class members are entitled to damages for all premiums paid or, in the alternative, the unlawful and artificially inflated COI charges that USFL has paid itself from the policy's cash value.
+Plaintiff and Class members are entitled to punitive damages and all other relief this Court orders in the interest of justice whether in law or equity.